KnowWhereGraph/knowwheregraph.github.io/README.md

 ## Understanding the Ontology

 Before you can use KnowWhereGraph's data, you must first understand parts of the ontology that are relevant to you.
-How do you find which parts of the ontology are relevant to you?
+How do you find which parts are relevant to you?
 Get a crash course in the most important ontology aspects and obtain a bird's eye view to figure out what to ask for, and how &mdash; [Here](./ontology.md).

 ## Data Acquisition